Based in a variety of locations, our team of therapists bring a wealth of experience addressing the issues that may come with a cancer diagnosis.

-As a registered BACP accredited counsellor, Jonathan has worked for over twenty-five years to support patients and family members facing life-threatening illness, dying and bereavement.
+As a registered BACP accredited counsellor, Jonathan has worked for over thirty years to support patients and family members facing life-threatening illness, dying and bereavement.
 As a qualified supervisor and trainer, he also supports health and social care professionals working in the same field.
 He has held a variety of management and governance roles in psychosocial support and palliative care settings, including a current part-time role in the psychological therapies team of a large inner city hospice.
 He continues to take a national policy lead on standards, assessment and evaluation, in bereavement care.

-Lucy offers individual, open-ended therapy to adults (over 16 years of age).
+Lucy offers individual open-ended therapy to adults (over 16 years of age).
 She has a consulting room in Tooting, South West London and is also happy to offer home or hospital visits or to use video-link (Zoom) for therapy.

 Mariana is based near Finchley Road, in the Hampstead/Belsize Park area.
 She offers face-to-face, telephone and online sessions.
 She can be contacted on 07980 751045 or by email at email@example.com.
 For more information visit her website: www.counsellorinlondon.net

-Hilary is an experienced psychotherapist registered with the UKCP.
+Hilary is an experienced psychotherapist registered with UKCP.
 She has supported people with cancer and their families for thirty-five years working in the NHS in a variety of roles.

 Sue is an experienced BACP accredited counsellor who has worked with cancer patients and those close to them for over twenty-five years, first with a cancer charity, then as a founder member and part of the team at The Cancer Counselling Trust and more recently within the NHS.

 Helen Storey has been working as a specialist cancer counsellor and supervisor for over 25 years, first with CancerBacup and The Cancer Counselling Trust, and now as a Macmillan Cancer Counsellor at a London hospital.
-Helen is a visiting tutor at The Metanoia Institute and has been involved with training helpline volunteers for Yes to Life, a cancer charity.
+Helen is a primary tutor at The Metanoia Institute and has been involved with training helpline volunteers for Yes to Life, a cancer charity.
 She has a private psychotherapy and supervision practice.
 She is a registered UKCP psychotherapist and a qualified supervisor, living in South London.

 Helen can be contacted on 020 8699 1652